pocl/pocl/doc/notes_4_0.rst

-The driver has been tested with multiple devices (iGPU and dGPU), and passes a large portion of PoCL tests (87% tests passed, 32 tests fail out of 254), however it has not been finished nor optimized yet, therefore it is not production quality.
+The driver has been tested with multiple devices (iGPU and dGPU), and passes a large portion of PoCL tests (87% tests passed, 32 tests fail out of 254), however it has not been finished nor optimized yet, therefore it cannot be considered production quality.

 The driver supports the following OpenCL extensions, in addition to atomics: cl_khr_il_program, cl_khr_3d_image_writes,